Sagar-sain7/apna-college-demo/README.md

 # apna-college-demo
 this is my learning stage of git .
 Name  =Sagar sain.
-and i am intresting in cybersecurity
+and my intrest is in cybersecurity ... okay so basically i learn git  & github